apache/pekko/docs/src/main/paradox/scheduler.md

 ---
-project.description: How to schedule processes in Pekko with the Scheduler.
+project.description: How to schedule processes in Apache Pekko with the Scheduler.
 ---
 # Classic Scheduler